datopian/ckan-cloud-docker/DEPLOYING.md

 > Note: All the necessary configuration items are marked with `TODO` flags in the `traefik.toml` configuration file.

+In case you need to store data in AWS (CKAN uses local filesystem by default), edit the `AWS S3 settings` config block in `docker-compose/ckan-conf-templates/production.ini.template`

 This should be enough for the basic installation.
 In case you need to tweak versions or other initialization parameters for CKAN, you need these two files: